-After running this race twice (my first half marathon ever with Bert in 2009 and with my brother in the heat in 2011), we knew not to try the “commute” route, as neither the congestion of being dropped off nor the park-n-ride from the AT&T Center options were enjoyable, relaxing or in any way conducive to a good pre-race routine.
+After running this race twice (my first half marathon ever with Bert in 2009 San Antonio Half Marathon and with my brother in the heat in 2011), we knew not to try the “commute” route, as neither the congestion of being dropped off nor the park-n-ride from the AT&T Center options were enjoyable, relaxing or in any way conducive to a good pre-race routine.
 So I traded one of my free night coupons for a night at the Mansion del Rio hotel on the river, within easy walking distance of the starting corrals.

-A not-so-quick (everyone had the same idea) pasta dinner at Paesano’s across the river, and in bed by ten led to a decent night’s sleep.
+My gorgeous wife and I had a not-so-quick (everyone had the same idea) pasta dinner at Paesano’s across the river, and in bed by ten led to a decent night’s sleep.

 Crowds and Corals

-Whether it was because of the fact that I signed up for this race very early on (since I was planning an 18 week running program around some race) or because my target time was sub 1:50, i was assigned to corral 2.
+Whether it was because of the fact that I signed up for this race very early on (since I was planning an 18 week running program around some race) or because my target time was sub 1:50, I was assigned to corral 2.
 We walked down Commerce street from the hotel, a nice warm-up walk in the 50 degree weather.
 Rain had been in the forecast, but a front that came through not only made the temps perfect, but cleared out any chance of rain.
 We started out under a few clouds.
 There was a train at the St. Paul’s Square outside the Alamodome that was decorated for the season…and yes, in spite of the pre-race anxiety, I did stop for the photo op.

 We were close to my spot when the starting gun went off.
-No matter….but my wife (who did outstanding work as gear pack sherpa and cheerleader) didn’t know the “guidelines” rule, and got anxious.
+No matter….but my wife (who did her always outstanding work as gear pack sherpa and cheerleader) didn’t know the “guidelines” rule, and got anxious.
 I freaked her out by taking a side detour into a porta potty (light on the feet!), popped back out…and we were off.

 Some gent at the start, not a runner, was running beside me holding a large video camera and “interviewing” me….I have no idea who he was…could have just been a guy who like to jog holding a large camera.